What is High Performance Computing?

 CaaS deploys a ready-to-use HPC cluster, preconfigured with all of the required HPC libraries, compilers, workload managers, and other tools that users need to quickly start running HPC workloads.

-The interest and use of containers in HPC are exploding, and for good reason.
+The interest and use of containers in HPC is exploding, and for good reason.
 Containers represent a new level of abstraction that elegantly solves the problem of how to get software to run reliably across multiple computing environments.

 Unlike virtual machines (VMs), containers virtualize at the operating system level and allow multiple containers to run on the same OS kernel.
 This makes containers smaller, faster to instantiate, and lighter weight than VMs.